-The last feature is the ears.
-I start with foam core cutouts
+The last feature was the ears.
+I started with foam core cutouts.

-Adding a layer will help keep it structured when sculpting it later
+Adding ridges to help keep the structure when sculpting it later.

-After that has dried, I match some latex acrylic to my skin tone as best I can for a base coat.
+After that has dried, I matched some latex acrylic to my skin tone as best I can for a base coat.
 I used a lot of light washes of watercolor over this for redness and dabbed browns for texture.
 Below is a before/after.
-You can see how it adds a lot of dimension
+You can see how it added a lot of dimension.

 Screwing on the camera holder, it all comes together